aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 === Automatic Planning

-An key concept that is also discussed in the same book, is that of automated planning.
+An key concept that is also discussed in "Machines Like Us", is that of automated planning.
 We have previously referred to the example that Brachman and Levesque make (about the self driving car, deciding to change route based on its terminal goal); to posses this ability it is important that an agent possess (or at least approximate) some notion of "consequence" of the actions it contemplates taking, to make sure that they correspond to the goal it is trying to achieve.

 We think that introducing this concept (automated planning) to a naturalistic programming language would present an improvement over prior work, and there is a precedent for this: the so called "Constraint programming languages".